sduggan1801/gong-call-processor/README.md

 - **Slack notification** to AE after Gmail draft is created (the "one click to send" UX in the design doc)
 - **Solutions team Slack alert** when `requires_solutions_flag` is true
-- **BigQuery logging** of every Claude call for prompt iteration and quality review